isaacbernat/presentations/optimise/final.md

 <div style="text-align: center"><img src="./images/img_timeline.png" width="80%" height="80%"/></div>

+???
+## Put time in context.
+The Solar System is less than 5 Billion years old.

+Imagine a program that takes longer than that to run in a regular laptop like this.
+Now imagine that program can be optimised to take just a few milliseconds.
+Imagine no more :D

 ---

 <embed style="margin-left:-2rem" src="outline.html" width="110%" height="100%"></embed>

 ???
-- This is how the presentation is structured.
+- The focus on the presentation is practical.
+I'll try to introduce tools or theory only when needed.
+- The pie chart is an estimate on how long each section will take.
-- The timing is quite tight, so let's not waste more here?
+- Timing is tight, so let's not waste more here!
-- Within each section I will advance **chronologically**.

 ### 12% Part 1 Problem definition.
 ### 27% Part 2 Optimisations I (0-7).